Hardy Hill, Figure Facing Away, 2024. Drypoint, plate-lithograph, ink and white chalk on cotton rag paper, 35.5 x 28 cm.

 Now it’s dark and there’s somebody in it

-Opening 16th May 2024
+16th May - 31st July 2024

 CLICK HERE to request a digital copy of the exhibition catalogue